abpframework/abp/docs/en/tutorials/modular-crm/part-03.md

 ![abp-studio-browser-list-of-products](images/abp-studio-browser-list-of-products.png)

 As you see, it is pretty straightforward to develop a UI page in a modular ABP application.
-We kept the UI simple to focus on the modularity.
+We kept the UI very simple to focus on the modularity.
 If you want to learn how to build complex application UIs, please check the [Book Store Tutorial](../book-store/index.md).

-TODO

-## Notes
+## Final Notes

-* We can delete httpapi, httpapi.client packages from products module
+Some of the projects in the product module's .NET solution (`ModularCrm.Products`) are not necessary for most of the cases.
+They are available to support different scenarios.
+You can delete them from your module (and remove the dependencies on the main application) if you want:

+* `ModularCrm.Products.HttpApi`: That project is to define regular HTTP API controllers.
+If you will always use ABP's [Auto API Controllers](../../framework/api-development/auto-controllers.md) feature (like we did in this tutorial), you can delete that project.
+* `ModularCrm.Products.HttpApi.Client`: That project is generally shared with 3rd-party applications, so they can easily consume your HTTP API endpoints.
+In a modular monolith application, you typically don't need it.
+* `ModularCrm.Products.HttpApi.Installer`: That project is used to discover and install a multi-projects module (like the product module) when you deploy it to a package management system (like NuGet).
+If you will use the module with local project references (like we did here), you can delete that project.
+* You can also delete the test projects (there are 4 of them in the solution) if you don't prefer to write unit/integration tests in the module's solution (Legal warning: it is recommended to write tests &#128522;)